Last updated 04-May-2022

 Also avoided excessive use of the Tesla App.
 Every time you access the car data you are starting up computers and increasing the drain on the battery.
 Owners sometimes like to check in on the car every few hours when on holiday especially if they are worried about the battery drain and this will just accelerate the vampire drain.

 While a great option, this is a simply dreadful option with respect to vampire drain.
-The car is kept in a high state of power consumption and is the single most important thing you should turn off to minimise battery drain.
+The car is kept in a high state of power consumption and is the single most important thing you should turn off to minimise battery drain when leaving the car for any length of time.

-Within the car there is a power management option for energy saving and Always connected.
-The most efficient combination if Energy Saving = On and Always connected left unticked.
+Within some older cars there is a power management option for energy saving and Always connected.
+The most efficient combination is Energy Saving = On and Always connected left unticked.

 In day to day use, many leave Energy Saving off as this is still reasonably efficient.